- What is Salesforce?

 |Standout features (Lightning Unlimited)||24/7 Support and Configuration Services||24/7 Support and Configuration Services|

-If you are about to fall off your chair at the costs of Salesforce, you might want to have a look at an article I wrote called Salesforce vs HubSpot CRM.
-HubSpot CRM is a viable alternative to Salesforce CRM for many businesses.
+If you are about to fall off your chair at the cost of Salesforce, you might want to consider Salesforce vs HubSpot CRM.
+HubSpot CRM is a viable alternative to Salesforce CRM for many businesses, especially in South Africa.
 Although not ideal for highly customised environments, HubSpot can be a strong alternative to Salesforce if you find the Salesforce licence costs eye-watering.
+HubSpot also offers a free package, which is where it has an edge over Salesforce.

 There are numerous alternatives to Salesforce with a range of price points and features.
 However, not all of these solutions provide a holistic solution.
 That being said not all businesses require all these features.

-Below is a high-level comparison of some well used CRM solutions in South Africa, including capabilities and local support.
+Below is a high-level comparison of some of the most popular CRM solutions in South Africa, including capabilities and their local support.

 Here is an article I wrote on Salesforce vs HubSpot CRM, that might be useful if you are considering HubSpot CRM as an alternative to Salesforce CRM.

-It’s becoming easier to work with companies outside of your own country.
+Thanks to the way technology is advancing, it’s becoming easier to work with companies outside of your own country.
 This is especially true with cloud technologies like Salesforce.
-But be careful, do your homework on the companies.
+But be careful to do your homework on the companies even before you invest into their products or services.

-If you are going to select a remote partner make sure you have a good internal capability to map your business processes that need to be implemented in Salesforce.
-Salesforce and CRM project in general that don’t go as planned can normally attribute this failure to poorly specified requirements and business processes, not Salesforce.
+If you are going to select a remote partner, you need to make sure you have a good internal capability to map your business processes that need to be implemented in Salesforce.
+Salesforce and CRM projects in general that don’t go as planned can normally attribute this failure to poorly specified requirements and business processes, not Salesforce.